mmb-irb/chrom_dyn/README.md

 - The output folder should not exist and an absolute path should be given.
 - See DESCRIPTION below for a brief explanation of required files.

-Nucleosome positions file example: nucl_pos.dat
+Nucleosome positions file example: nucl_pos.dat<br/>
 Linker DNA sequence file example: link_seq.dat

 Example: